 This step initiates the authorization of FAS.
-The administration console uses the Citrix_RegistrationAuthority_Manu template to generate a certificate request, and then sends it to one of the certificate authorities that
+The administration console uses the Citrix\RegistrationAuthority\Manu template to generate a certificate request, and then sends it to one of the certificate authorities that are publishing that template.

-Citrix FAS Administration Console - connected to localhost 🗆 X Setup Rules Advanced Connect to another server Refresh Deploy certificate te Authorize Service Deploy ~ Set up a certificate a The authorization templates a Click "Publish" to publish the Click "OK" to submit a certificate request for a Registration Authority certificate to the selected Microsoft Certificate Authority.
-The CA Administrator must sign in to the Microsoft Certificate Authority console to issue the pending request.
-Publish Authorize this servic Create an authorization certic For more information, consult the online documentation.
-Certificate authority Authorize Create a rule A rule defines a smartcard-cla You have no rules configured.
-OK Cancel Create Connect to Citrix Clou Complete this step if you wish to d use this FAS service with Citrix Cloud.
-Connect are publishing that template.
+Citrix FAS Administration Console - connected to localhost D X Initial S Setup Rules Advar ed Connect to another server Refresh Complete e these setup steps: Authoriza Sanica X $\checkmark$ Deploy certificate Deploy ~ The required templates are Set up a certificate The authorization template Click "Publish" to publish t Click "OK" to submit a certificate request for a Registration Authority certificate to the selected Microsoft Certificate Authority.
+The CA Administrator must sign in to the Microsoft Certificate Publish Authorize this ser Create an authorization ce Cont/Frank and the day Authorize Create a rule A rule defines a smartcard You have no rules configur Create Connect to Citrix Complete this step if you v oud h to use this FAS service with Citrix Cloud.
+Connect